 Mr. Flinger and I took the entire family to Home Depot.
 (Clue One: that’s best to do on a date because children lose their ever-loving-minds.)
 We have expectations that mimic parents of the 70’s.
 We tell you to sit in the cart and you will sit, wait, talk quietly among yourselves until we have thoroughly discussed the options of shiny silver and chrome for the new locks to the house AND YOU WILL LIKE IT.

-The children looked at us with wide eye, “But we don’t have any toys,” LB gasped.
+The children looked at us with wide eyes.
+“But we don’t have any toys!”
+LB gasped.
 “Use your hands.
 You know what makes a good toy?
 Your hands.
 And?
 You won’t lose them and you’ll never get them taken away,” Mr Flinger solves the problem.
-(Side note: This has been repeated to me half a dozen times so it did in fact make an impression.)

 I lean forward as the children continue their “little fucker” play which involved a thumb telling the other thumb he’s a little fucker and then the other thumb quips, “hey! fucker!”

 When I taught preschool I was told to take the power out of the "bad" word by repeating it back to the children.
 Being a preschool teacher and being a parent are not the same thing.
 If you've been one or the other, or both, you're nodding your head right now and laughing until tears run down your cheek.
 You're also not sure if those tears are from laughter or crying.

 Anyway, as I was saying, I lean over the cart and explain to the young future of the world that you do not say the word "Fucker" in stores.
 Or as part of play.
 It's not kid appropriate.
 "Ok, no more little fucker" they agree.
 We nod at each other.
 I've settled the first massive parenting black hole that could've lead them down a slippery slope to dealing drugs out of abandoned houses.